 How to #BeWildfireAware

 Please help by passing this message on.
-Anywhere in the countryside: Please, no fires or BBQs, ensure cigarettes are out and take all litter home.
+Anywhere in the countryside: Please, no fires or BBQs, dispose of cigarettes responsibly and take all litter home.

 What to do

 Swift action is vital and all fires, no matter how small, should be reported to 999: